This program will be offered remotely for summer 2021.

 Boston Conservatory at Berklee’s Graduate Certificate in music education and autism is the first of its kind.
 It is designed for individuals who wish to gain specialized knowledge, skills, and experience in teaching music to students with autism, but do not wish to pursue a graduate degree.
-This program features innovative training both in and out of the classroom, including focused classroom learning experiences, hands-on teaching opportunities in Boston Conservatory’s Programs for Students on the Autism Spectrum, and a community of educators and scholars committed to providing quality music education to all students.
+This program features innovative training both in and out of the classroom, including focused classroom learning experiences, hands-on teaching opportunities in the Berklee Institute for Arts Education and Special Needs, and a community of educators and scholars committed to providing quality music education to all students.

 Students will be guided in their autism-focused studies by leaders in the field who are dedicated to making music accessible to all individuals.
 Additionally, many Conservatory faculty members hold prominent positions in state and national music education organizations, and are passionate about helping students become the best musicians and music educators they can be.

-Boston Conservatory features groundbreaking programs for students on the autism spectrum, including private music lessons, music classes for young children, Inner Harmony Chorus, and Autism-Friendly Performances.
+Boston Conservatory features groundbreaking arts education programs for people with special needs, including private music lessons, music classes for young children, Inner Harmony Chorus, an iPad Ensemble, and Autism-Friendly Performances.
 These programs present unique and incredible opportunities for music education students to gain practical experience working with individuals on the autism spectrum in variety of settings.

 Note: This is a non-licensure program.